biocommons/biocommons.github.io/docs/contributing/coding-guidelines.md

 ## CI/CD

-github actions → biocommons pypi
+- github actions → biocommons pypi

+- actions should use makefile targets to promote consistency

 ## Versioning

 All biocommons tools use [Semantic Versioning](https://semver.org/).
 Package versions are derived from git tags in order to ensure that released software always corresponds to a git tag.
+There is no "v" in the version tag.

 ## Branching and Merging Model